Here's the thing - invite friends for dinner and when they arrive, surprise them with the fact they have to provide it.

 Remove excess fat from the steak, but leave some of this on - it will add flavour to the dish.
 Cut steak into cubes and coat with flour.
-Cut bacon into strips and fry a few minutes in a skillet.
-Add steak and cook on high about five minutes.
+Cut bacon into strips and fry for a few minutes in a skillet.
+Add steak and cook on high for about five minutes.
 Be prepared to add a little oil if needed.

-Add onion and, if you're doing the brandy thing, get everything hot, pour in the brandy and ignite it.
+Add onion and, if you're doing the brandy thing, get everything hot, pour in the brandy, and ignite it.
 It will be spectacular for a minute or two.
-Stir in the wine, stock, salt, pepper and herbs.
+Stir in the wine, stock, salt, pepper, and herbs.
 Chop the garlic roughly and also add this.

 Cover and simmer gently for about 2 1/2 hours, stirring from time to time.